FBEWalker/Test/MARKDOWNTUTORIAL.md

 > ### *"(These blockquotes) would also be ideal for bringing attention to key quotes from the body of text."*

-A text box is created by starting every line with the following: `> `.
+A text box is created by starting each line intended to be within a textbox with the following: `> `.
 This symbol must be followed with a space to create a text box.
 After this space, one can start a new line as normal, such as with enlarged text using the hash symbol, or with an asterisk for bullet-points.

 ___